arkhandir/TextBuddyScripts/README.md

 # TextBuddyScripts
-This repository is for my custom scripts for TextBuddy, a Mac app by Tyler Hall.
+This repository is for my scripts for [TextBuddy](https://textbuddy.app/), a highly recommended Mac app by Tyler Hall.